 Students will find their way in this field of research by active participation in solving one or more biological or biomedical research questions.
 The programme consists of practical research projects and theoretical courses.

 The programme aims at attracting the most talented and motivated students of Life Sciences from The Netherlands and abroad.
-For the latter category, a number of scholarships is available for talented and promising students.
+Once admiited to the programme, students from outside the European Union can apply for a (very competitive) Utrecht Excellence Scholarship.